 - 1. Time: Games for all divisions will last (7) innings or 50 minutes, whichever comes first. - a.
 However, no new innings are allowed to begin after the 42-minute mark of play.
-Teams will play out the official final inning called by the home base umpire REGARDLESS if it runs over the 50 minute marker. - 2.
-Wins: The team with the most runs at the end of the game wins. - Ties: Games that result in teams having an equal score will be recorded as a tie.
-During elimination rounds, tie games will go into the overtime rules provided in XVI - Elimination Round Extra Innings. - 4.
-Forfeits: When a team must forfeit due to failure to have enough players, failure to adhere to the code of conduct, playing with a non-registered player, an official score of 8-0 will be assessed for both the winning and losing team, respectively. - 5.
-Mercy Rule: If a game has played for 4 innings AND the run differential is greater than 15 runs, or 5 innings and 10 runs then the CAPTAIN WITH THE LOWER SCORE can choose to end the game.
+Teams will play out the official final inning called by the home base umpire REGARDLESS if it runs over the 50 minute marker. - b.
+No game will go past the scheduled start time of the following scheduled game at that field.
+If a game reaches the scheduled start time of the next game (usually at the top of the hour), the umpire will call the end of the game and take down the final score at that time. - 2.
+Wins: The team with the most runs at the end of the game wins. - 3.
+Ties: Games that result in teams having an equal score will be recorded as a tie.
+During elimination rounds, tie games will go into the overtime rules provided in XVI Elimination Round Extra Innings. - 4.
+Forfeits: When a team must forfeit due to failure to have enough players, failure to adhere to the code of conduct, playing with a non-registered player, an official score of 8-0 will be assessed for both the winning and losing team, respectively.

+- 5. Mercy Rule: If a game has played for 3 complete innings AND the run differential is greater than 20 runs, 4 innings and 15 runs, or 5 innings and 10 runs then the CAPTAIN WITH THE LOWER SCORE can choose to end the game.
 Both Captains are not required to agree after 4 innings.
 The game can only be called after the inning is completed - 6.
 Delay of Game: Any player caught purposely delaying the game is subject to being removed by the Umpire. - 7.
 A game called off by the Umpire after three (3) complete innings of play shall be considered a regulation game.
 The game score at the end of the last full inning shall determine the winner.
-Regulation games called off that end in a tie shall be marked as a tie.

-- 8. Games must reach at least 3 full innings of play to be considered a regulation game.
+Regulation games called off that end in a tie shall be marked as a tie. - 8.
+Games must reach at least 3 full innings of play to be considered a regulation game.
 A new game may or may not be rescheduled. - 9.
 Games canceled due to weather may or may not be rescheduled.